oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 6.1.11 CWE

-It must be tested that given CWE exists and is valid.
+It MUST be tested that given CWE exists and is valid.

 The relevant path for this test is: